crhea93/astroRIM/README.md

     ```cd astroRIM```
 3. **Create** rim environment using the following command: `conda env create -f rim.yml`.
 Now, whenever you wish to use `astroRIM`, you can load the environment by simply typing the following into your terminal: `conda activate rim`.

+You may run into issues with `hdf5/h5py`.
+If this is the case, activate the rim environment and install `h5py` with `conda install h5py`.

 If you are on a Mac, you will need to change step 3 slightly: 3.
 Create rim environment with conda create -n rim and then install the requirements with pip install -r requirements.txt.

 ## Where to find examples